karindragimhan49/ShareTheHope/README.md

 Donors: Log in, list items for donation, and manage your listings.
 Recipients: Browse donations, claim items, and track your claims.
 Admins: Oversee all donations, users, and claims to ensure smooth operations.
-📡 API Endpoints
-Endpoint	Description
-POST /api/auth/register	Register a new user
-POST /api/auth/login	Log in a user
-GET /api/donations	Retrieve all donations
-POST /api/donations	Add a new donation
-GET /api/recipients	Retrieve all recipients
-For detailed API documentation, refer to your Postman collection or Swagger documentation (if implemented).

-🧑‍💻 Contributing
-We welcome contributions to make ShareTheHope even better!
-Follow these steps to contribute:

-Fork the repository.
-Create a feature branch:
-bash
-Copy
-Edit
-git checkout -b feature/your-feature-name
-Commit your changes:
-bash
-Copy
-Edit
-git commit -m "Add your message here"
-Push to your branch:
-bash
-Copy
-Edit
-git push origin feature/your-feature-name
-Submit a pull request for review.
 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.